Kyriosity/use-dev/README+/projects/U-Val/README.md

 + Your weekly payment will be `1'000` dollars [WHICH] use OF $$$

-DECO may apply beyond numbers, for example: NAME
+DECO may apply beyond numbers, for example NAME

  Hallo, *Jack*